 According to a recent Aberdeen study, top-performing organizations are 67% more likely to have a centralized invoice solution.

 Suppliers have flexibility with e-invoicing software solutions that save them time as well.
 If buyers use AP automation solutions, suppliers can simply log in to the solution portal to check the status of invoices or payments instead of constantly calling or emailing buyers.
 And with eInvoicing, vendors still have the flexibility to send invoices the way that is most convenient for them.
 Once the invoice is entered into the system, the only difference is the rest of the process is paperless.
-In fact, companies that implement e-invoicing software see a 35% vendor adoption rate, which is predicted to increase in the coming years.

 Stop Driving Up Time and Money